martbetz/martbetz.github.io/linux-trouble-shooting.md

 **Comments:**

-- Deleting all *.pyc files will subsequently remove any corrupted/incompatible *.pyc files.
-Re-installing python-pip will create a new batch of *.pyc files that will replace those previously deleted.
+- deleting all *.pyc files will subsequently remove any corrupted/incompatible *.pyc files
+- re-installing python-pip will create a new batch of *.pyc files that will replace those previously deleted

 ----